Part I: Logi Report Overview

 A report template contains static text, graphics, and placeholders for data.

-When a report is in the runtime environment, it connects to the data source associated with the report, executes the query, and applies the fetched data to the template thereby creating a report result file:
+When you run a report in the runtime environment, it connects to the associated data source, executes the query, and applies the fetched data to the template thereby generating the report.

-Therefore, each report result represents a unique dataset, the one that exists at the time the query runs.
+Therefore, each running of a report represents a unique dataset, the one that exists at the time the query runs.

 Phase 1: Determine requirements (report developer)